rickosborne/skyline/adapter/cypher/655-scrapper.md

 _**Power Cell.**_
 Can tear loose.
-Takes 3x shock damage.
+Takes 3&times; Shock damage.
-Explodes when destroyed for fire damage to all creatures within 30 ft.
+Explodes when destroyed for Fire damage to all creatures within Short range.
-Contains: 1x Sparker.
+Contains: 1&times; Sparker.

 _**Radar.**_
 Can tear loose.
-Takes 2x damage.
+Takes 2&times; damage (all types).

 ### Loot